jitsucom/jitsu-ios/jitsu-release-documentation.md

 Managed Object Model is created manually.
 This means no UI is used to generate and describe core data entities.
 Entities are described in classes ending with "MO" (BatchMO, EnrichedEventMO, etc).

+To create a new entity add its description to CoreDataStack class